matthewscheer/rancher-for-home/README.md

 # rancher-for-home
 Deploying Rancher 2.0 on Docker-for-desktop k8s style

 Don't have access to Cloud infrastructure, but still want to try Rancher 2.0?
+Want to use Rancher for local development just like you do in production?
 No problem, you can install it on your desktop.

 The examples in this guide were done on Windows, but if you're using a Mac the tool usage should be the same.
 Some of your paths to binaries and directories may need to be adjusted.